tap349/tap349.github.io/_posts/2017-05-30-react-native.md

   this method is for independent static libraries that ship with RN - they are not included by default so as not to impact binary size.

-## updating components

-component is updated when:

-- its internal state has changed

-  new state is set using `setState`

-- `forceUpdate` is triggered

-  say, when Redux store is changed

-- props have changed

-  parent component state changes -\> it's re-rendered -\> current component receives new props

-- props in `mapStateToProps` have changed

-  component is connected to Redux store (subscribed to Redux store updates) -\> Redux store state has changed -\> props in `mapStateToProps` have changed (as determined by shallow comparison)

 ## component naming conventions and file structure

 1. <https://github.com/react-toolbox/react-toolbox/issues/98>